RETIREMENT, DECEASED ESTATE & PROBATE VALUATIONS

-Valuations figures are based on comparable units sold in the same establishment and similar establishments while also including sales of similar non retirement village units.
+Valuations figures are based on comparable units sold in the same establishment and similar establishments and may also including sales of similar non retirement village units.

-Deceased Estates and Probate Property valuations should be dealt with in a professional manner as they can be sensitive matters.
+Probate Property and Deceased Estate valuations should be dealt with professionally as they can be sensitive matters.

-This valuation is required to assist in managing Estate's assets appropriately and can eliminate misunderstanding and disputes between beneficiaries (generally family members) as well as allowing for tax liabilities to be assessed.
+Deceased estate valuation is required to assist in managing Estate's assets appropriately and can eliminate misunderstanding and disputes between beneficiaries (generally family members) as well as allow for tax liabilities to be assessed.

-In the case of deceased estate, an executor must obtain a "Grant of Probate", allowing the property title to then be amended at the Land Registry office.
+In the case of a deceased estate valuation, an executor must obtain a "Grant of Probate", allowing the property title to then be amended at the Land Registry office.

-An independent valuation will determine fair market value of the property as at the date of death or for pre sale purposes.
+An independent deceased estate valuation will determine the fair market value of the property as at the date of death or for pre-sale purposes.
 Knowing what the subject property is worth is fully advisable before entering into negotiations with family or real estate agents.

 Therefore, it is recommended that prior to selling or transferring the subject property, a Valuer should be engaged to determined fair market value.

 McLean Gladstone is experienced in Adelaide property valuation for deceased estate purposes.
 We understand the importance of providing an accurate valuation to ensure that the estate is distributed correctly and efficiently.
 Our team of professionals are qualified and experienced in all aspects of property valuation, and we utilise the latest technology and methods to ensure that our valuations are accurate and up-to-date.
 We understand the sensitivity surrounding deceased estates, and we endeavour to provide prompt, efficient and respectful service at all times.
 If you require a property valuation for deceased estate purposes, please do not hesitate to contact us.